A dot Wolf at uea dot ac dot uk

 Membership of Academic and Scholarly Associations: Fellow of the Higher Education Academy

-My research interests are in the area of intercultural pragmatics with particular reference to the expression of subjectivity in second language development.
-My most recent work has focused on the recovery of inferences in translated literary texts, specifically in the areas of stage translation and film adaptation.
-I am also interested in the relationship between ideology and symbolism in the translation of religious discourse.
+My research interests are in the area of Intercultural Pragmatics and Translation Studies.
+My most recent work has focused on the relationship between intercultural identity and inter-religious dialogue.
+I am also interested in the recovery of inferences in translated literary/sacred texts, specifically in the areas of stage translation and film adaptation.

 The Pragmatics of Translation

-Wolf, Alain Mobilizing meaning: religious symbolism in film adaptations of C.S.Lewis’s The Lion, the Witch and the Wardrobe.
-Journal of Adaptation in Film and Performance , 2 (3). pp. 239-254.
-ISSN 17536421
+Wolf, Alain (2015) Mobilizing meaning: religious symbolism in film adaptations of C.S.Lewis’s The Lion, the Witch and the Wardrobe.
+Journal of Adaptation in Film and Performance, 2 (3). pp. 239-254.

 Send this page to your mobile phone by scanning this code using a 2D barcode (QR Code) reader.
 These can be installed on most modern Smart Phones.